sailpoint-oss/developer.sailpoint.com/docs/extensibility/event-triggers/available/native-change-account-deleted.md

 - `multiValueAttributeChanges` List of multivalued attributes that were aggregated with the account.
 Only `removedValues` will appear for account deleted events.
   - it will include ALL account attributes if the config is `"allNonEntitlementAttributes": true`
   - it will include the enumerated list of attributes contained in `"selectedNonEntitlementAttributes": []`
-- `account` The details of the account as it appears in IdentityNow.
+- `account` The details of the account as it appears in Identity Security Cloud.
 This information can be used to query the account API for more information.

 ## Additional Information and Links